kevin451s/Project2/readme.md

 #Project 2
   For my second Project, I will be designing a photo gallery to display photos.
 Users will be able to sign in and browse through photos I have uploaded to a gallery.
-Users will
+Users will also enjoy high quality photos that they can then share with their friends.

 #Trello Board
 link_to https://trello.com/b/L65G5HfJ/welcome-board